Sergeant Bluff-Luton Community School District: Primary school

 Located on 206 South D St, Sergeant Bluff-Luton Primary School is the oldest of the four schools in the district, completed in 1959 (according to its foundation plaque on display at the front office in the building).
 It has 42 staff and approximately 450 students.

 Elementary school

 As the newest school in the district, the school was completed in time to host the class of 2001 as the first class to graduate from its new gymnasium (completed in the summer of 2000 according to the official dedication plaque outside the main office).
 The school hosts the 3rd, 4th, and 5th grades.

 Middle school

 The Sergeant Bluff-Luton Middle School is located on 208 Port Neal Road, Sergeant Bluff, Iowa.
 The third oldest school in the district, it was completed in time for the class of 1989 to graduate (according to the official plaque outside the main office in the building).
+Originally, the 7th and 8th grade classes were in the same wing.
+As enrollment increased in the late 2000s, a new wing to the north of the building was built to split the 8th grade classes from the 7th grade wing.
 The school houses the 6th, 7th and 8th grades with about 400 students currently enrolled.